BenLand100/benland/content/post/2021-10-31 The Beginnings of a Low Frequency RF Receiver Using a MicroZed FPGA.md

 These fluctuations will be very small, so amplifying them to larger values will improve the performance downstream, and put less stringent requirements on the ADC precision.

 {{< figure src="/images/analog_front_end.svg" class="right" >}}
-The 1 V voltage reference has high output impedance so it is buffered with an opamp.
+The 1 V voltage reference has high output impedance so it is buffered with an [operational amplifier (opamp)](https://en.wikipedia.org/wiki/Operational_amplifier).
 A 1MΩ resistor is used to bias the antenna to 1V, and another opamp is setup as a non-inverting amplifier to drive the ADC input.
 I decided on a gain of 10 (the ratio of R3 to R2) for testing.
 This will be adjusted if higher (or lower) gain is necessary in testing.